rohank36/grand_tour_project/README.md

 Modifying these configs allows you to choose which dataset to use, max training steps, learning rate etc.

-Note that for DiffuseLoco, depending on how many observation dimensions there are (36 with no prev actions vs 48 with), the correct observation dimension should be put in the config file `anymal_diffusion_policy.yaml`
+Note that for DiffuseLoco, depending on how many observation dimensions there are (36 with no prev actions vs 48 with), the correct observation dimension number should be put in the config file `anymal_diffusion_policy.yaml`

 ---